Table of Contents

 Advantages and disadvantages

 The endotracheal intubation is one of the most essential topics of anesthesia and is an indispensable tool.
 You should familiarize yourself with the instruments, the clinical implementation, their advantages and disadvantages as well as the indications for their application.
-Endotracheal intubation describes the insertion of a tube (a hose, Latin “pipe”’) through the glottis into the trachea, which allows the patient either to breathe by himself/herself or provides artificial ventilation.
+Endotracheal intubation describes the insertion of a tube through the glottis into the trachea, which allows the patient either to breathe by himself/herself or provides artificial ventilation.

-The intubation requires that a treating physician should have good knowledge of larynx anatomy.
-In order to insert the tube under direct vision, the laryngeal aperture is presented with a laryngoscope.
+To insert the tube under direct vision, the laryngeal aperture is presented with a laryngoscope.
 Since the glottis is the narrowest point of the larynx, the tube size and its diameter are dependent on the glottis size.
 With children, the narrowest point is located just below the glottis in the area of the cricoid cartilage.
 If you push the tube after passing through the glottis with resistance, it must be replaced by a model with a smaller diameter.
 Under no circumstances should it be forcefully pressed inside.

-We can distinguish between several tube types.
-They are important to know, because they are a favorite topic in exams.
+Are important to know, because they are a favorite topic in exams.
 There is the Magill tube, the Murphy tube and the Woodbridge tube.
 The Magill tube is made of plastic (PVC) and represents the standard tube.
 The slightly curved tubes with normalized radius of curvature are generally intended for single use only.

 The Murphy tube has an additional hole, the so-called “Murphy eye” just in front of the tube tip.
 The ventilation can be performed via this lateral Murphy eye, if the main lumen of the tracheal mucous membrane sits closely or if an atypically arising right main bronchus is to be ventilated.